Majd al-Krum: 1977 protests

-In 1977, large anti-government demonstrations were held in Majd al-Krum and nearby villages to protest the demolition of a house in Majd al-Krum built near the road between Safed and Acre.
-One person was killed and several others injured as police attempted to disperse protesters.
-The incident prompted mayor Muhammad Manna to leave the Labor Party and join Hadash.
-Manna was subsequently reelected in 1986.
+On 12 November, Arab local council heads declared a day of protest in Nazareth and ordered a general strike in the Arab sector to coincide with fortieth day of Masri's death.
+The incident prompted former mayor Muhammad Manna to leave the Labor Party and join Hadash.
+Manna was subsequently elected in 1986.
 Tawfiq Ziad, a member of the Knesset, declared "as long as there are stones in the Galilee, we shall use them to stone those who try to destroy our homes."
 The protest and the response of the state led to more assertive opposition by Israel's Arab community toward state policies.